zhsiqi/anonym/README.md

 # anonym
 Aim: investigate the anonymity of zhihu.com based on completely anonymous posts. <br>
 Zhihu is basically a Chinese version of Quora.
-It allows users to answer questions anonymously
+It allows users to answer questions anonymously, not displaying the accounts of the users.

 # Done
 collected the questions, answers, and comments under the topic 'anonymity' on Zhihu